tum-ens/urbs/doc/theorydoc/intro.rst

 Energy system entities
 ----------------------
-For all models that can be generated with urbs, the energy system is built up out of the follwing entities:
+For all models that can be generated with urbs, the energy system is built up out of the following entities:

 * Commodities, which represent the various forms of material and energy flows in the system.